Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/address.md

-An address is a postiive whole-valued number prefixed with `#` referring to an account.
+An address is a positive whole-valued number prefixed with `#` referring to an account.

 ```clojure
 #42